mburumaxwell/AzureIPNetworks/README.md

 This library eases working with known Azure IP networks in dotnet. `AzureCloudServiceTag` provides the IP ranges for the entire cloud and is also broken out by region within that cloud.
 You cannot create your own service tag nor can you specify which IP addresses are included within a tag.
 Microsoft manages the address prefixes encompassed by the service tag, and automatically updates the service tag and their addresses as they change.

-Service tags are stored in a JSON file which contains the IP address ranges for Public Azure as a whole, each Azure region within Public, and ranges for several Azure services such as AD, EventHub, KeyVault, Storage, SQL, and AzureTrafficManager in Public.
+Service tags are stored in a JSON file which contains the IP address ranges for Public Azure as a whole, each Azure region within Public, and ranges for several Azure services such as `EventHub`, `KeyVault`, Storage, SQL, and `TrafficManager` in Public.
 The JSON file is downloaded from Microsoft's Website every so often from:

 - <https://www.microsoft.com/en-us/download/details.aspx?id=56519>
 - <https://www.microsoft.com/en-us/download/details.aspx?id=57062>